bor0/gidti/manuscript/chapter1.md

 I> 1.
 A set of **axioms**, that is, formulas we accept as "valid" without justification I> 1.
 A set of **inference rules** that tell us how we can derive new valid formulas from old ones

 Inside a given formal system the grammar determines which formulas are _syntactically_ sensible, while the inference rules govern which formulas are _semantically_ sensible.
 The difference between these two is important.
-For example, thinking of the English language as a (very complicated!) formal system, the sentence `Colorless green ideas sleep furiously` is syntactically valid (since different parts of speech are used in the right places), but is semantically nonsense.
+For example, thinking of the English language as a (very complicated!) formal system, the sentence "Colorless green ideas sleep furiously" is syntactically valid (since different parts of speech are used in the right places), but is semantically nonsense.

 After a formal system is defined, other formal systems can extend it.
 For example, set theory is based on first-order logic, which is based on propositional logic which represents a formal system.
 We'll discuss this theory briefly in the next chapter.